afragen/git-updater/README.md

 * [Git Updater - Gist](https://github.com/afragen/git-updater-gist/releases/latest)

 ### Sponsor

+Purchase a license at the [Git Updater Store](https://git-updater.com/store/).
+An unlimited yearly license is very reasonable and allows for authenticated API requests.
+There is an initial trial period of a month.

 You can [sponsor me on GitHub](https://github.com/sponsors/afragen) to help with continued development and support.